shu-htk/tip-dev/doc/ref/if_fi.md

 usage: if expr; ...; elif expr; ...; else; ...; fi
 ```

-conditinal branch by evaluating expression
+conditinal branch by evaluating logical expression

-see [logic](logic.md) to learn how the expression evaluated
+see [logic](logic.md) to learn how the logical expression evaluated

 - example 1